 Add a Resource Map Component to the Engine

 The resource_map engine component manages resource loading, storage, and retrieval after the resources are loaded.
-As in the case of all core engine components (for example, input or game loop), the implementation is as follows:
+These operations are internal to the game engine and should not be access by the game engine client.
+As in the case of all core engine components, e.g., the game loop, the source code file is created in the src/engine/core folder.
+The details are as follow.

 Create a new file in the src/engine/core folder and name it resource_map.js.

-TEMP TEXT
+Define a key-value pair map, mMap, for storing and retrieving of resources; and, an array, mOutstandingPromises, to capture all outstanding asynchronous loading operations.

 "use strict"